 On arriving at the square where the the Lantern of the Deadthe imposing structure is intriguing in its simplicity and strength.
 Admire the lantern's stone structure, openings and decorations.
 Inside, visitors are invited to discover an uncluttered space, offering a striking perspective on the importance of religious rites in the Middle Ages.
 The highlight of the visit is to marvel at the living history of this place, marked by centuries of mystery and tradition.
 Take advantage of your visit to discover Saint-Sacerdos churchchurch, the Jardin des Enfeus and other nearby historical monuments.

-Less than 20 minutes from this cultural experience is the Slow Village Saint Cybranetan open-air hotel nestled in a serene green valley.
-Our eco-friendly establishment offers an enchanting setting in which to relax after a day rich in discovery.
-Thanks to our ideal location in the Périgord, it's the perfect place to explore cultural gems like the Lanterne des Morts while respecting a philosophy of sustainable tourism.
+Less than 20 minutes away from this cultural experience is the Slow Village Saint Cybranet, a nature-oriented hotel nestled in a lush, serene valley.
+Our eco-friendly establishment offers an enchanting setting to unwind after a day full of discoveries.
+Thanks to our ideal location in the Périgord, it’s the perfect place to explore cultural gems like the Lanterne des Morts while embracing a philosophy of sustainable tourism.

 Plan your experience: timetables and practical tips